 So what kind of materials can help you study for the CPA exam?
 One of the steps that can really make a difference is taking a good review course.

-Review courses tend to focus on the exact areas that matter the most on the CPA exam – and can thus save you time and help you study efficiently.
+Review courses tend to focus on the exact areas that matter the most on each CPA exam section.
+Consequently, they can save you time and help you study efficiently.

-If you’re having trouble organizing your time or breaking down the material into manageable chunks, a study guide or a review course can help you.
+If you’re having trouble organizing your study plan or breaking down the material into manageable chunks, a study guide or a final review course can help you.

 The Most Popular CPA Exam Prep Courses: